 Intrigued?
 Here’s how Valorie made it:

-- Ice cubes (or one large ice cube) or whiskey stones
+- Ice cubes, one large ice sphere or whiskey stones

 - Brew the coffee.